-The innovative Centralized Renewable Energy System (CRES) leverages its close proximity to the Theresa Street Wastewater Treatment Plant to provide year-long heating and cooling to Nebraska Innovation Campus (NIC) without the use of steam boilers and water chillers.
-Instead, CRES sustainably warms and cools buildings by exchanging thermal energy (BTUs) from treated wastewater.
+The innovative Centralized Renewable Energy System (CRES) leverages its proximity to the Theresa Street Wastewater Treatment Plant to provide year-round heating and cooling for the Nebraska Innovation Campus (NIC) without traditional steam boilers and water chillers.
+Instead, the CRES plant sustainably warms and cools buildings by exchanging thermal energy (BTUs) from treated wastewater.

 "This central renewable energy system serving Nebraska Innovation Campus is one of only a few such systems in the world.
 We are demonstrating our commitment to innovation as well as to the environment."